openbankingproject-ch/obp-apis/GLOSSARY.md

 | CBA      | Croatian Banking Association              |              |

-he EPC Register of Participants shows continent-wide adoption rates so far for payment service providers (PSPs) like banks, to clearing and settlement mechanisms (CSMs), which can be domestic automated clearing houses (ACHs).
+he  shows continent-wide adoption rates so far for payment service providers (PSPs) like banks, to  (CSMs), which can be domestic  ().